PmagPy/PmagPy/setup_scripts/README.md

-The scripts in this folder are for making new standalone releases.
-This is done using py2app for OSX and py2exe for Windows.
+The scripts in this directory are for making new standalone releases.
+This is done using py2app for OSX and pyinstaller for Windows and Linux.

-General documentation for py2app: https://pythonhosted.org/py2app/index.html

-And for py2exe:  http://py2exe.org/index.cgi/Tutorial

 ## OSX standalones